 Patients who may be in need of extra support were identified by the practice.
 These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition, patients with poor mental health and those requiring advice on their diet, smoking and alcohol cessation.
-The health care assistant provided in house a 12 week weight management programme for patients and smoking cessation.
+Patients were then signposted to the relevant service such as smoking cessation or weight management.
 Patients who may be in need of extra support were identified by the practice and where they required emotional and or psychological support the practice referred people to the healthy minds self-referral service.

 The practice had a comprehensive screening programme.
-The practice uptake for the cervical screening programme was 82% which was in line with national average.
+The practice uptake for the cervical screening programme was 81.6% which was above the CCG average of 77%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.

 Childhood immunisation rates for the vaccinations given were comparable to CCG averages.
-For example, NHS England figures showed in 2015, 91.5% of children at 24 months had received the measles, mumps and rubella (MMR) vaccination.
+For example, NHS England figures showed in 2015, 76% of children at 24 months had received the measles, mumps and rubella (MMR) vaccination.

-Flu vaccination rates for the over 65s were 73.8% and at risk groups 54.4%.
+Flu vaccination rates for the over 65s were 84.3% and at risk groups 62%.
 These were in line with CCG and national averages.

 Patients had access to appropriate health assessments and checks.
 These included health checks for new patients, NHS health checks for people aged 40-74 and annual health checks for carers.
-The practice was proactive in inviting patients for health checks, sending out up to three invitations.
-Since April 2014 had completed 562 health checks.
 Appropriate follow-up on the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.